GME Website

-Welcome to the Fellowship Program in Hematology and Medical Oncology at the University of Illinois at Chicago.
+Welcome to the Fellowship Program in Hematology and Medical Oncology at the University of Illinois Chicago.
 Our program is dedicated to offering our patients compassionate and competent care while providing fellows with a state-of-the-art medical education.

 Fellows have the opportunity to work with patients from a wide variety of racial, ethnic, and socio-economic backgrounds.
 Our institution emphasizes the need to overcome healthcare barriers and reduce disparities between different socio-economic levels of patients and we accomplish this mission by delivering quality care to all individuals.